Mesazane/TachyonOS/README.md

   <a href="https://github.com/ExtremeXT/ExtremeROM/stargazers"><img loading="lazy" src="https://img.shields.io/github/stars/ExtremeXT/ExtremeROM?style=for-the-badge"/></a>
   <a href="https://github.com/ExtremeXT/ExtremeROM/graphs/contributors"><img loading="lazy" src="https://img.shields.io/github/contributors/ExtremeXT/ExtremeROM?style=for-the-badge"/></a>
 </p>
-<p align="center">ExtremeROM Nexus is a work-in-progress custom firmware for Samsung Galaxy devices.</p>
+<p align="center">ExtremeROM Merkur is a work-in-progress custom firmware for Samsung Galaxy devices.</p>

 <p align="center">
-  <a href="https://t.me/extremerom">💬 Telegram</a>
+  <a href="https://t.me/extremerom">💬 Telegram (Nexus)</a>
+  <a href="https://t.me/WaltersStuff">💬 Telegram (Merkur)</a>
   <a href="https://github.com/ExtremeXT/ExtremeROM/wiki">📖 Wiki</a>
   <a href="https://github.com/ExtremeXT/ExtremeROM/blob/fifteen/CHANGELOG.md">📝 Changelog</a>
   <a href="https://github.com/ExtremeXT/ExtremeROM/blob/fifteen/MAINTAINERS">🧑‍💻 Maintainers</a>
 </p>

-# What is ExtremeROM Nexus?
+# What is ExtremeROM Merkur?
-ExtremeROM Nexus is a work-in-progress custom firmware for Samsung Galaxy devices.
+ExtremeROM Merkur is a work-in-progress custom firmware for Samsung Galaxy Note20 Ultra.

 It's based on the latest and greatest iteration of Samsung's UX and it also includes additional features and tweaks to ensure the best possible experience out of the box.

 It is based on the UN1CA build system which allows automatic downloading/extraction of the firmware, applying the required patches and generating a flashable zip package for the specified target device.

-ExtremeROM Nexus supports devices using the Exynos 9820, Exynos 990, Exynos 2100 and Exynos 2200 SoCs

 Any form of contribution, suggestions, bug report or feature request for the project will be welcome.

-# EOL Notice
-As of 04-01-2026, ExtremeROM is officially considered end of life until further notice.

-I reserve all rights to this project and any future continuations or spin-offs.

-No updates or support will be provided, but the repository will remain archived publicly.

-This notice does NOT change the GPLv3 license of this project.

-The unfinished/WIP sixteen branch has also been published for any developer that wishes to utilize code from it, while faithfully adhering to the GPLv3 licensing etiquette.

-I wish to thank everyone for the support given during the lifetime of this project.
-Thanks to all maintainers and users for everything.

-This branch is unfinished and will NOT build.

 # Features
-- Based on the latest stable OneUI 7 Galaxy S25 FE firmware
+- Based on the latest stable OneUI 8.0 Galaxy S22 Ultra firmware
-- All software features from S25 FE
+- All software features from S22 Ultra
 - S25 Ultra CSC, ringtones and more
 - Moderately Debloated
 - Heavily DeKnoxed
 - Full SELinux Support
 - Full Galaxy AI support
-- Completely upstreamed kernels for all officially supported devices
+- Completely upstreamed kernel
-- Now Brief Support
 - Adaptive color tone support
 - Super HDR support
 - Adaptive Brightness support
 - Full CSC support
-- Adaptive Refresh Rate support (for some models)
+- Adaptive Refresh Rate support
 - Multi-User support
 - AppLock support
 - EroFS partitions